CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 - `settings/.env` owns deployment and infrastructure values such as the runtime host, ports, resource root, database mode, and database connection.
-- `settings/configurations.json` owns application behavior such as the global seed, feature flags, job polling interval, and inference runtime policy.
+- The singleton `application_settings` database row owns mutable application behavior such as the global seed, filesystem-access flag, job polling interval, inference timeout, and hidden inference process policy.
+- `app/server/configurations/inference_models.py` owns the immutable, reviewed
+  inference catalogue and its safety/runtime contract.

 From `settings/.env`: